yoursunny/NDNph/programs/README.md

 ## Environment Variables

-These programs can be configured through environment variables defined in `cli-common.hpp`.
+These programs can be configured through environment variables.

 `NDNPH_KEYCHAIN` is the filesystem path of KeyChain storage.
 This is required in programs that access the persistent KeyChain.